 The UIA was founded on 28 June 1948 in Lausanne, Switzerland, following the merger of the Comité permanent international des Architectes and the Réunion International des Architectes.
 Its headquarters is located in Paris.
 The organisation is recognised as the only global architecture organisation by most United Nations agencies, including UNESCO, UNCHS, ESOSOC, UNIDO and the World Health Organization as well as the WTO.
-The current (2021-2023) president is José Luis Cortés from Mexico.
+The current (2023-2026) president is Regina Gonthier from Switzerland.

 Through its Member Sections, the UIA is represented in over 100 countries and territories, geographically grouped into five regions: